Hilbert Curve Projection Distance for Distribution Comparison: Experiments

 Secondly, we test the feasibility of IPRHCP-AE and PRHCP-AE in the cases with high-dimensional latent space.
-For fairness, all the autoencoders have the same DCGAN-style architecture~\citep{radford2015unsupervised} and hyperparameters and are tested on MNIST and CelebA.
-The dimension of latent code is 8 for MNIST and 64 for CelebA.
-We compare the proposed methods with the baselines on $i$) the reconstruction loss on testing samples; $ii$) the Fr\'echet Inception Distance (FID) \citep{heusel2017gans} between 10,000 testing samples and 10,000 randomly generated samples.
+For fairness, all the autoencoders have the same DCGAN-style architecture~\cite{radford2015unsupervised} and hyperparameters: the learning rate is 0.001; the optimizer is Adam~\cite{kingma2014adam} with $\beta_1 = 0.9$ and $\beta_2 = 0.999$; the number of epochs is 50; the batch size is 100; the weight of regularizer $\gamma$ is 1; the dimension of latent code is 8 for MNIST and 64 for CelebA; the number of random projections is 50.
+All the autoencoders use Euclidean distance as the distance between samples, which means the reconstruction loss is the mean-square error (MSE).
+We compare the proposed methods with the baselines on $i$) the reconstruction loss on testing samples; $ii$) the Fr\'echet Inception Distance (FID)~\cite{heusel2017gans} between 10,000 testing samples and 10,000 randomly generated samples.
 Table~\ref{table:1} lists the main differences between IPRHCP-AE, PRHCP-AE and these baselines.
 Among these autoencoders, our IPRHCP-AE and PRHCP-AE are comparable to the considered alternatives on both testing reconstruction loss and FID score.
-Some image generation and interpolation results achieved by our methods are shown in Figure~\ref{fig:intp}.
+Some image generation and interpolation results achieved by our methods are shown in Fig.~\ref{fig:intp}.